-Decomposers transform dead animals, animal wastes, and plant material into minerals and compounds that enrich the soil and allow grasses, trees, and other producers to grow better.
+Decomposers transform dead animals, animal wastes, and plant material into minerals and compounds that enrich the soil and allow Ecosystem: the interactions of living and non-living things within an environment.

+grasses, trees, and other producers to grow better.
 Materials needed by organisms in an ecosystem are used over and over again.
 While a material is being used by one part of an ecosystem, it is reappearing in another part in a different form.
 This constant recycling of materials keeps an ecosystem in balance and keeps it and all of its parts healthy.